White Blood Cells: Reception

 White Blood Cells was included on many "best of 2001" year-end lists, including Blender, Rolling Stone, Mojo, and Kerrang!s top 20, and NME, Pitchfork, and The Village Voice's top 10.
 It also earned the band their first accolades, including three awards at the 2002 MTV Video Music Awards and nominations at the 2002 MTV Europe Music Awards, the 2002 MuchMusic Video Awards, and the 2002 Shockwaves NME Awards.

-Commercial performance

-Twice released on July 3, 2001 by Sympathy and in 2002 by V2, White Blood Cells was the band's first mainstream success.
-The album entered the UK Albums Chart on August 18, 2001, peaking at 55 and spending 39 weeks on the chart.
-It debuted on the Billboard 200 at 185 on March 23, 2002, remaining on the charts for 53 weeks and peaking at 61 on April 20, 2002.
-Its success of the time was bolstered by the "Fell in Love with a Girl" single and its Lego-animation music video directed by Michel Gondry, which also earned a gold certification from the BPI.

-As of 2025, White Blood Cells earned platinum certifications from the British Phonographic Industry (BPI) and the Recording Industry Association of America (RIAA), and gold certifications from the Australian Recording Industry Association (ARIA) and Music Canada (MC).
-It became the first White Stripes album to sell over 1 million copies in the United States.